oyname/oyname.github.io/API_COMPACT.md

 ## `IGDXRenderer`

-Generic renderer interface used by `GDXEngine`.
+Generic renderer interface used by `GIDXEngine`.

 ```cpp
 class IGDXRenderer